Truffle Recipes: How to Make Chocolate Truffles for Gift Giving & General Indulgence

 A 2" x 2" box is the perfect size for a single truffle (see right).
 The truffle should be placed inside a mini cupcake liner if possible to keep everything clean and to prevent oil from the truffle from staining the gift box.

-You can either lay shred underneath four truffles as seen to the left or use another piece of 4" x 4" card stock or paperboard to add a second layer of truffles, creating a box of eight homemade truffles. |
+Either lay shred underneath four truffles as seen to the left, or use a piece of 4" x 4" card stock or paperboard to add a second layer of truffles, creating a box of eight homemade truffles.